NikkaLuna/Android_Vacation_Planner_App/README.md

 - **SQLite Database Management:** Integrated the Room Persistence Library to manage the SQLite database, ensuring efficient data storage and retrieval.

-- **Java Development:** Developed the application using Java, leveraging its object-oriented principles for modular and maintainable code.
+- **Java Development:** Developed the application using Java, leveraging object-oriented principles for modular and maintainable code.

-- **Validation:** Validated user inputs for vacation details, excursions, and appointments, providing informative error messages for incorrect inputs.
+- **Validation:** Validated user inputs for vacation details, excursions, and appointments, providing error messages for incorrect inputs.

 - **Push Notifications:** Integrated notification functionality, including a BroadcastReceiver, to notify users about upcoming vacations, excursions, and appointments.

 - **Sharing Features:** Implemented sharing functionality to allow users to share vacation details via email, SMS, and social media platforms.

-- **Deployment:** Successfully generated signed APKs for deployment on Google Play Store.
+- **Deployment:** Generated signed APK for deployment on Google Play Store.

 ### Screenshot